aspose-svg/Aspose.SVG-API-References/english/python-net/aspose.svg/svgdocument/save/_index.md

 Saves the document to local file specified by `path`.
 All resources used in this document will be saved in to adjacent folder, whose name will be constructed as: output_file_name + "_files".
+If the specified `path` ends with ".svgz", the document will be saved as a compressed SVGZ file.